Huzaifa-code/react-native-easy-select/README.md

-# react-native-easy-select Component
+# react-native-select-component

-A customizable and reusable `react-native-easy-select` dropdown component for React Native.
+A customizable and reusable `react-native-select-component` dropdown component for React Native.

 This component provides a user-friendly way to select options in your app with the flexibility to pass your own styles, icons, and customization props.